 It has an easy to comprehend user interface and you can set up a fingerprint scan or a four-digit pin or both to access the wallet.
 For more information, you can visit their website.

 Math Wallet is a universal crypto wallet with more than a million users globally. it supports multi-chain tokens and dApps.
-It is available for mobile devices. also comes with a browser extension, web wallet, and does supports hardware wallets.
+It is available for mobile devices. also comes with a browser extension, and web wallet, and supports hardware wallets.